Kin The Know

 Fish oil is, essentially, a healthy fat extracted from fish tissue that is packed with omega-3.
 Fish oil isn't distilled from just any fish, but oily fish such as herring, tuna, anchovies and salmon.

-Fish oils contain two long-chain omega-3s called docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), which researchers suggest are the two most important of the omega-3s and found naturally in fish.
+Fish oils contain 2 long-chain omega-3s called docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA), which researchers suggest are the 2 most important of the omega-3s and found naturally in fish.

-They're also important for cardiovascular function, blood pressure balancing, reducing inflammation, minimising artery disease and reducing the risk of stroke.
+They're also important for cardiovascular function, blood pressure balancing, and reducing inflammation.

-Dieticians suggest eating oily fish two to three times per week to meet your optimum omega-3 requirements, but this can be difficult to achieve without extra help.
+Dieticians suggest eating oily fish 2-3 times per week to meet your optimum omega-3 requirements, but this can be difficult to achieve without extra help [4].

 Quality fish oil is a generally safe, effective and easy way to ensure you are getting enough omega-3 fatty acids in your diet.
-But not all fish oil supplements are created equally.
-If you read the label at the back of a fish oil supplement bottle, ensure it actually contains EPA and DHA.
+However, not all fish oil supplements are created equally.
+If you read the label on the back of a fish oil supplement bottle, ensure it actually contains EPA and DHA.

 A fish oil supplement may say on the front that it contains 1,000 mg of fish oil per capsule.
-However, on the back you’ll read that EPA and DHA are only 320 mg, when the recommended amount is actually between 400mg to 900mg of EPA and DHA a day.
+However, on the back, you’ll read that EPA and DHA are only 320 mg when the recommended amount is actually between 400-900mg of EPA and DHA a day.

 It's recommended that pregnant women go on the higher end of this to meet their nutritional needs as well as their baby's development.